OctopusDeploy/Octopus-Docker/Server/readme.md

 - **C:\Artifacts**: Path where artifacts are stored.
 - **C:\TaskLogs**: Path where task logs are stored.
 - **C:\Octopus\ServerLogs**: Path where server logs are stored.
+- **C:\MasterKey**: Location that the master key is written to _if the database is being created for the first time_.

 ## Running a Server - Plain ol' Docker